How to Apply

 - Reference letters (optional)

 All applications should be submitted online through the viRecruit Portal which is accessible via our website.
-All applications should be addressed to our Vancouver office to the attention of Stephanie Paige, Coordinator, Student Programs.
+All applications should be addressed to our Vancouver office to the attention of Robyn Enslen, Director, Associate and Student Programs (Vancouver).

 We will acknowledge receipt of your application by email.
 For summer applicants, if we are conducting on-campus interviews at your school, we will follow the procedures set out by your Career Development Office to advise if we will be able to meet with you and for scheduling.
 For all student recruiting, we adhere to the guidelines set forth by the Vancouver Bar Association.